 This section should describe the nuclear criticality safety program established at the plant to prevent the occurrence of criticality events outside the reactor.
-In accordance with the requirements and expectations of RD-327 Nuclear Criticality Safety and GD-327 Guidance for Nuclear Criticality Safety, this nuclear criticality safety program should:
+In accordance with the requirements and expectations of REGDOC-2.4.3, Nuclear Criticality Safety, this nuclear criticality safety program should:

-- 1. identify applicable nuclear criticality safety standards and guidelines, and the CNSC requirements - 2. list the requirements that should be met to comply with the applicable standards, and guidelines, including the expectations contained in section 8.12 of RD-337 - 3. identify the responsibilities and authorities for implementing and managing the program - 4. describe how the program meets the applicable nuclear criticality safety requirements in every functional category (such as administration, nuclear criticality safety analysis, criticality alarm system, engineering design, procedures, materials control, and ongoing oversight) - 5. detail the methods used for calculations, and describe the design and operational measures to be undertaken for the monitoring, control and prevention of criticality events outside the reactor
+- 1. identify applicable nuclear criticality safety standards and guidelines, and the CNSC requirements - 2. list the requirements that should be met to comply with the applicable standards, and guidelines, including the expectations contained in section 8.12 of RD-337 - 3. identify the responsibilities and authorities for implementing and managing the program - 4. describe how the program meets the applicable nuclear criticality safety requirements in every functional category (such as administration, nuclear criticality safety analysis, criticality alarm system, engineering design, procedures, materials control, and ongoing oversight) - 5. detail the methods used for calculations, and describe the design and operational measures to be undertaken for the monitoring, control and prevention of criticality events outside the reactor - 6. identify the administrative margin of subcriticality, the method used to determine this safety margin and the upper subcritical limit - 7. identify the risk assessment methodology to be used to demonstrate that all normal and credible abnormal conditions were assessed so that the upper subcritical limit is not exceeded

-- 6. identify the administrative margin of sub-criticality, the method used to determine this safety margin and the upper sub-critical limit - 7. identify the risk assessment methodology to be used to demonstrate that all normal and credible abnormal conditions\ were assessed so that the upper sub-critical limit is not exceeded - 8. identify and describe the engineered and administrative controls, including the use of an approved margin of sub-criticality for safety, in order to assure that the entire (out of reactor) process will be sub-critical under normal conditions and under credible abnormal conditions - 9. describe specific postulated (out of reactor) criticality events and demonstrate that the consequences of these events do not violate criteria established by IAEA Standard GS-R-2, Preparedness and Response for a Nuclear or Radiological Emergency [6], or Health Canada Guide H46-2/03-326E, Canadian Guidelines for Intervention during a Nuclear Emergency [7], as a trigger for a temporary personnel/public evacuation - 10. describe a means of detecting (out of reactor) criticality events that meets the expectations contained in the following areas of RD-337: - a. section 8.12.1, paragraph 1, part (b) - b. section 8.12.2, paragraph 1, part (b) - c. section 8.13
+- 8. identify and describe the engineered and administrative controls, including the use of an approved margin of subcriticality for safety, in order to assure that the entire (out of reactor) process will be subcritical under normal conditions and under credible abnormal conditions - 9. describe specific postulated (out of reactor) criticality events and demonstrate that the consequences of these events do not violate criteria established by IAEA Standard GS R-2, Preparedness and Response for a Nuclear or Radiological Emergency [6], or Health Canada Guide H46-2/03-326E, Canadian Guidelines for Intervention during a Nuclear Emergency [7], as a trigger for a temporary personnel/public evacuation - 10. describe a means of detecting (out of reactor) criticality events that meets the expectations contained in the following areas of RD 337: - a) section 8.12.1, paragraph 1, part (b) - b) section 8.12.2, paragraph 1, part (b) - c) section 8.13